modeset/-deprecated-utensils/WIP.md

   when there are other failures

 ## Repository
-- Turn into engine with generators
 - FPO images (can't go public with the Burton photos)
+- Turn into engine
+- Add generators
 - Better tools for documentation (generation, behavior, and styles)
 - Better docs
 - Use the style guide for dinosaur test

+## Roadmap